MindOfBog/LBP-SRUtil/README.md

 ## Usage
 - Launch LBP1, once in game press start and enter the settings menu, a new settings page should be present at the top, if the installation was done correctly. **"SRUtil Settings"**
 - Under those settings you can configure the UDP server as well as turn it on and off.
-- In the LBP-SRUtil app go over to the settings tab and make sure the server settings match with the in game configuration.
+- In the LBP-SRUtil app go over to the settings tab and make sure the port matches with the in game configuration.
 - Press the start button in the app, at the bottom it will show if its running or not.
 - If it says "Running Active" the connection is established.
 - Go back to the Input viewer tab and select a controller skin for the desired player, and start the viewer.